dexset/descore/doc/des/math/linear/vector.md

 ##### `length` value

-It mean length of elements.
+It means the length of elements.
 For static vector it's enum, for dynamic it's a property:

 - `pure @property auto length() const`